arceusVen1/openDS18B20/readme.md

 *********************************************************************

-the other options currently available is :
+the other option currently available is :

 *********************************************************************

 	$ open_ds18b20 mail

 *********************************************************************
-this tells the software that you wan't an email no matter what for this single run
+this tells the software that you wan't an email no matter what for this single run.

 For now it only works with gmail adresses !
 It will send the emails from the same adress where you receive them.
 Feel free to modify the code in mail.py to configure the software for an another email adress domain (you will need to change the default smtp server or modify the __main__.py and give the smtp server you want as an argument of the sendMail() function).